altocodenl/acweb/blog/20200813-we-remember-by-association.md

 --

 Photos are triggers for memories.
-To organize memories we have to follow how the brain does it.
+To organize memories we have to do it the way brain does it.

 Let’s analyze how we organize memories.